Filing An Insurance Claim

 - Communicate with your agent and claims adjustor.
 Though your claim is against the insurance company, you agent should be kept informed so he or she can help if needed.

-Excerpted from Start Your Own Business: The Only Start-Up Guide You'll Ever Need
+Excerpted from Start Your Own Business: The Only Start-Up Book You'll Ever Need